 AI outbound calling is the use of AI voice systems to initiate outbound phone calls, qualify intent, enforce compliance rules, and route conversations to human agents when needed.

+In practice, AI outbound calling functions as calling infrastructure, not a dialing tool.
 Unlike traditional robocalls or power dialers, these AI systems are designed to:

 -